Bankstown Airport Air Traffic Control Tower: Heritage listing

 Bankstown Air Traffic Control (ATC) tower is of historical significance in a national context as a representative and substantially intact example of a standardised air traffic control tower form dating from the first phase of post-World War II design in air traffic control facilities (1950s-late 1960s).
-The Bankstown air traffic control tower, together with its equipment room and powerhouse, was designed by the Australian Government's Department of Works (NSW branch) for the Department of Civil Aviation.
+The Bankstown air traffic control tower, together with its equipment room and powerhouse, was designed by the Government of Australia's Department of Works (NSW branch) for the Department of Civil Aviation.
 The complex was commissioned in 1970.
 The control tower is a utilitarian design comprising a square four-storey base in reinforced concrete with a face brick cladding, below a rectangular cantilevered walkway, also in reinforced concrete, around an octagonal cabin.
 The cabin is raised on a part-chamfered half-height duct and service space and octagonal cabin.

 Bankstown is one of a group of control towers built essentially to the same operational and technical standards and specifications across Australia and Papua New Guinea from the 1950s until the late-1960s, when perimeter frame towers became the standard model for control towers at secondary and general aviation airports in Australia.
 Its design is derived from the 1950s air traffic control towers (Essendon, Hobart, Launceston and others), a design approach that was repeated and refined through the 1960s.
 While a late example of this standard type, Bankstown is distinguished from the majority of other surviving comparisons through its relative intactness.
 Other than for the modification of windows at the upper level on the eastern elevation, the building is intact externally; internally it also retains the majority of its plan form and fabric.
 It is unusual in retaining its original timber-framed console, albeit modified.
 The associated radio equipment room and power house are also intact externally.